 As a result, PCA has entered into three interest rate collar agreements which protect against rising interest rates and simultaneously guarantee a minimum interest rate.
 The notional amount of these collars is \$720 million.
 The weighted average floor of the interest rate collar agreements is 4.97% and the weighted average ceiling of the interest rate collar agreements is 6.75%.
 The interest rate on approximately 60% of PCA's term loan obligations at June 30, 1999 are capped.
 PCA receives payments under the collar agreements if the LIBOR rate exceeds the ceiling.
 Correspondingly, PCA makes payments under the collar agreements if the LIBOR rate goes below the floor.
-In both cases, the amount received or paid is based on the notional amount and the difference between the actual LIBOR rate collar agreements is approximately four years.
+In both cases, the amount received or paid is based on the notional amount and the difference between the actual LIBOR rate and the ceiling or floor rate.
+The weighted average duration of the interest rate collar agreements is approximately four years.